Child support reduction

 I currently pay child support and section 7's for my two children.
 My oldest (21) dropped out of his post secondary program in November.
 Can I make application to have the amount i pay reduced as he is no longer in school?
 Would it be retro active to the date he dropped out?

-Asked almost 2 years ago in Owen sound, Ontario
+Asked about 5 years ago in Owen sound, Ontario

 Categories: Family Law